simona2606/simona2606/README.md

 I'm Simona Ettari and Italian 🇮🇹, currently working as a SysOps Administrator and studying for a Master’s degree in Cybersecurity and Cloud Technologies.
 I recently graduated from a bachelor's degree in Computer Science at Federico II in Naples and also attended the Apple Developer Academy for two years.

 I'm passionate about solving problems with technology and creating different solutions and I love working in team.
-Other passions of mine are:
+Other curiosities about me:

 * 🏡 I love being with my family and friends, they are everything to me.
 * ✈️ I love to travel and get to know new places and cultures.